huggingface/transformers/docs/source/en/custom_models.md

 ## Model

 With the custom ResNet configuration, you can now create and customize the model.
-The model inherits from the base [`PreTrainedModel`] class.
-Like [`PretrainedConfig`], inheriting from [`PreTrainedModel`] and initializing the superclass with the configuration extends Transformers functionalities such as saving and loading to the custom model.
+The model subclasses the base [`PreTrainedModel`] class.
+Like [`PretrainedConfig`], inheriting from [`PreTrainedModel`] and initializing the superclass with the configuration extends Transformers' functionalities such as saving and loading to the custom model.

 Transformers' models follow the convention of accepting a `config` object in the `__init__` method.
-This passes the entire `config` to the models sublayers, instead of breaking the `config` object into multiple arguments that are passed individually to the sublayers.
+This passes the entire `config` to the models sublayers, instead of breaking the `config` object into multiple arguments that are individually passed to the sublayers.

 Writing models this way produces simpler code with a clear *source of truth* for any hyperparameters.
 It is also easier to reuse code from other Transformers' models.

-You'll create two ResNet models, a ResNet model that outputs the hidden states and a ResNet model with an image classification head.
+You'll create two ResNet models, a barebones ResNet model that outputs the hidden states and a ResNet model with an image classification head.

 <hfoptions id="resnet">
 <hfoption id="ResnetModel">

-Define a mapping between the block types and block classes.
-Everything else is created by passing the configuration class to the Resnet model class.
+Define a mapping between the block types and classes.
+Everything else is created by passing the configuration class to the ResNet model class.

 > [!TIP]
 > Add `config_class` to the model class to enable [AutoClass](#autoclass-support) support.